ADVANTAGES

 The existing human and animal literature suggest that Klotho may be a promising biomarker for kidney disease and its symptoms.
 Future clinical studies should evaluate the safety and efficacy of Klotho therapy in CKD and AKI patients.

-Klotho & Kidney Disease
+Klotho and Kidney Disease

 Clinical and pre-clinical studies have demonstrated significant reductions in Klotho levels following CKD and AKI.
 In CKD patients, low circulating Klotho levels are associated with a more severe renal impairment.
 Increased methylation of the Klotho promoter has been evidenced in the diseased kidney and PBMC.
 This epigenetic alteration is one of the contributors to decreased Klotho levels in CKD patients.
 Klotho levels are also linked to electrolytes balance in CKD patients.
 In animal models, treatment with recombinant Klotho protein or plasmid significantly increases circulating and renal Klotho levels leading to a significant reduction in kidney pathology and an improvement in kidney function following CKD.
 Klotho exerts its beneficial effects on the diseased kidney by promoting nephroprotection and cell regeneration and by decreasing inflammation and renal fibrosis.